Shekharrajak/ng-bokeh/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+Go throuth [this blog post](https://blog.angularindepth.com/angular-workspace-no-application-for-you-4b451afcc2ba) to understand how commands work.